BrendenEum/Website/content/adventures/mtbaldy/index.md

 ---

-Yujia and I hiked the <a href="https://www.alltrails.com/trail/us/california/mount-san-antonio-mount-baldy-notch-trail"> Mt.
+Yujia and I hiked the Mt.
 San Antonio and Mt.
-Baldy Notch Trail</a>, which is a 9.6 mile loop to the summit of Mt.
+Baldy Notch Trail, which is a 9.6 mile loop to the summit of Mt.
 Baldy and back.
 We took the East to West route with 3,943 feet of elevation gain.

 ![screen reader text](yujia.jpg)